TombstoneTumbleweedArt/import-ply-as-verts/README.md

 ![The_Gang-Render](https://user-images.githubusercontent.com/24717972/154948015-238c3d0d-43e4-4b63-a316-4f4470ce172d.jpg)

 All the objects in this scene share a single Material of correctly imported vertex colors.
-The point clouds have a simple Geometry Node tree applied . <i>(Material and Nodetree included in the </i>Example.blend<i> file).</i>
+The point clouds have a simple Geometry Node tree applied .

 # Cycles Point Cloud Render
-The brand new Point Cloud Render mode in Cycles works beautifully well with these (thank you to <strong>Bone Studio</strong> and <strong>Daniel Leike</strong>).
+The Point Cloud Render mode in Cycles works beautifully well with these (thank you to <strong>Bone Studio</strong> and <strong>Daniel Leike</strong>).
 A tutorial is available on <a href="https://www.youtube.com/watch?v=K5xH4T_qcec&t=1s">YouTube</a>, and our image was included in the <a href="https://wiki.blender.org/wiki/Reference/Release_Notes/3.1/Cycles">Blender 3.1 Release Notes - Cycles</a>

 ![31-Notes](https://user-images.githubusercontent.com/24717972/158804408-633a6bcf-fe94-416a-8e21-751b29687b2f.png)

 # Compatibility
+  - Best results will be had with Blender 3.1 or later (4.0 is verified).
   - Mesh Import is verified for 3.0 (thanks to <strong>Carisma Alex</strong> for asking!) and works exactly like the process in <a href="https://youtu.be/4u-kS9IeTc4">Mandelbulb3D - BTracer2 Workflow Basic</a>.
 However, the Point Cloud object requires new functionality added in Blender 3.1 to correctly assign the colors.
 Direct import results in a charcoal briquette with missing surface normals.
 A workaround is to create the Point Cloud in 3.1 (with applied Geo Node Modifier), save as a .blend file or export to a modern format like .gltf, and open in 3.0.
 A call to (Edit Mode) Mesh->Normals->Recalculate Outside is usually necessary.